 Welcome to IPRP

-program for health care professionals who are currently struggling with substance use disorder.
+program for health care professionals, such as nurses or pharmacists, who are currently struggling with drug or alcohol addiction.

 IPRP is formerly known as Indiana State Nurses Association Program (ISNAP).

 Two admission avenues.
 Very different outcomes.

 Voluntary AdmissionWhen a nurse or pharmacist is proactive and voluntarily self-reports drug or alcohol abuse, higher levels of confidentiality can be offered, which can lead to little or no effect on career status and path of the nurse or pharmacist struggling with addiction.

 Mandatory AdmissionWhen an Indiana health care professional is caught or suspected of diversion, the Indiana State Board of Nursing, Indiana Board of Pharmacy, attorney general, or another regulatory agency may require admission into IPRP.
 This may also result in local, state or federal investigations and charges.
 Indiana Professionals Recovery Program is required to be transparent with all participating agencies if admission is mandated, thus potentially having a much greater negative effect on the nurse or pharmacists' career.